Link 16: Development

 Link 16 is intended to advance Tactical Data Links (TDLs) as the NATO standard for data link information exchange.
 Link 16 equipment is located in ground, airborne, and sea-based air defense platforms and selected fighter aircraft.
 The U.S. industry is now developing a new Link 16 SCA compliant radio MIDS-JTRS which currently is projected to implement nine various tactical waveforms, including Link 16.

-The MIDS program, which manage the development of the communication component for Link 16, is managed by the International Program Office located in San Diego, California.
+The MIDS program, which manage the development of the American aspect of communication component for Link 16, is managed by the International Program Office located in San Diego, California.
 In the United States, the lead Air Force command for the MIL-STD-6016 standard, plans, and requirements is the Air Force Global Cyberspace Integration Center at Langley AFB, with JTIDS program execution managed by the 653d Electronic Systems Wing at Hanscom Air Force Base near Boston, Massachusetts.
 The MIL-STD-6016 Standard configuration management custodian is the Defense Information Systems Agency.